 In this series, “Grieve to the Gospel”—we invite you to share with us together in the truths of the good news of Christ.
 We can tune our grief to the tones, notes, and chords we hear in it.
 We will still certainly grieve, but welcoming the gospel into our minds, hearts, and experience will help us to understand what the Bible means when it communicates that there is a uniquely Christian way to grieve (1 Thessalonians 4:13).

 Two rows in front of me were church members standing to read the account of the crucifixion that Good Friday.
 I was dressed in black—something to outwardly signify my setting aside of time to think of the day my Jesus had died.
 But I didn’t want to listen as the Scripture readers gave voice to the stripes, the crown of thorns, and the cross at “The Place of a Skull.”
-Stuck to my chair almost as if stunned, I diverted eye contact from the readers—looking through vision soft and wet to the wall at my right.
+Stuck to my chair, I diverted eye contact from the readers—looking through vision soft and wet to the wall at my right.

 It’s been some weeks between that day and this one—sitting down with the account of Jesus’ death for this series.
 Somewhat not wanting to.
-Knowing that as I read these words, I have to see that He paid for my sins at The Place of a Skull.
-Looking away—not making eye contact with the transparent pages that see through to my transparent soul so exposed by the scourging of the Christ.
+Knowing that as I read these words, I must remember that He paid for my sins at The Place of a Skull.
+Do I look away—not making eye contact with these pages that see through to my transparent soul so exposed by the scourging of the Christ?

-Blood was spilled for my soul—it’s where I most see that I am a mess.
-Apart from Him, my human heart is desperately wicked.
-I don’t want to look because I don’t want to envision what was done to the Lord because of my sin—I love Him.
-I see the mess and destruction and evil of that day as a picture of my own soul apart from Him—great, transparent, dire need that translated directly onto the Lord.
+Blood was spilled for my soul—it’s where I most see that I am a mess with a desperately wicked heart, apart from Him.
+I don’t want to look because I don’t want to envision what was done to the Lord because of my sin—for I’ve received His grace and I love Him.
+I see the mess and destruction and evil of that day as a picture of my own soul apart from Him; I see great, transparent, dire need that translated directly onto the Lord.

-But I must go here, to the cross—I must visit the day that Jesus died in the Scriptures.
-I certainly cannot look away to be helped.
+I must go here, to the cross—I must visit the day that Jesus died in the Scriptures.
+I certainly cannot look away to be helped or find myself otherwise able to worship the Lam.
 I’m here.
 So below I tread humbly and somewhat lightly, because of my inadequacy with my words, to write about Scripture’s account of God’s crucifixion—sacred doctrine, tear-evoking details, a depiction of God’s heart.
 As I read through the Holy Spirit, the Word, Jesus, is looking to me directly, saying, “Child, I love you.”
 As I read of Love, I see the hope peering, reaching, and then pouring through this day.
 The day Jesus died.

 - Hope of holiness